 Dual-zone climate control - One temperature for the driver, one for the front seat passenger.

 Four-zone climate control (Also called quad-zone) - One temperature for the driver, one for the front seat passenger, one for the left-side rear passenger, one for the right-side rear passenger.
+Due to this being more sophisticated, four-zone climate control is usually the most expensive option.

 You might be looking at your budget and wondering, should I buy a car with automatic climate control?
 What is the point of climate control?
 Will the benefits outweigh the price?